CrescentRR/GoARacle/README.md

 -Use the Mark Off button to get a running count of how much priority score is needed in each world.

 ## Changelog

+9/11/20 (v1.3.2): Removed the boxes that were supposed to be apostrophes.
+Updated README.txt in the folder.
+Removed clutter from the root of the folder.

 9/7/20 2:20am EST (v1.3.1): Added tooltips in the checklist, hover over the labels for a few seconds to display what is in the pools and what their scores are.
 Corrected the Reports pool to include the Garden of Assemblage Map.